omer73802/Decision-Fatigue-Performance-Analysis/README.md

 -Does decision-making speed decline with fatigue?

 ---

+## SQL Queries

+All analysis queries are available in the `queries.sql` file.

+The queries include:
+- Aggregation using AVG(), COUNT()
+- Segmentation using GROUP BY
+- Reliability filtering using HAVING
+- Ranking using ORDER BY

+  ---

 ## Key Findings
 - Cognitive load increases steadily with extended hours awake, indicating accumulated mental fatigue.